 Dogecoin (DOGE): Origin and Structure of the Fun and Friendly Cryptocurrency

-Dogecoin (DOGE) was created in 2013 from a Litecoin fork.
-Its creators, Billy Markus and Jackson Palmer, hypothesized that by piggybacking off a popular internet joke, Dogecoin might be able to reach a broader audience than Bitcoin.
-It was also partially intended to be a parody of all the altcoins flooding the cryptocurrency market at that time.
+Dogecoin (DOGE) was forked from Litecoin in 2013.
+Billy Markus and Jackson Palmer, the coin’s inventors, theorized that by capitalizing on a popular online joke, Dogecoin would be able to reach a wider audience than Bitcoin.
+It was also meant to be a satire of the plethora of altcoins that were flooding the bitcoin market at the time.

 The Structure of DOGE